 Share notebooks as data stories by publishing an interactive report and sending your team a public link to access it.
 Each report viewer will get their own copy of the report and will be able to change controls, widgets, and chart cell inputs and recompute the report on demand.
 No Datalore account is required to access the reports.

-Add interactive dropdowns, sliders, and text inputs inside your notebooks, and use the input values as variables inside your code.
+Add interactive inputs such as dropdowns, sliders, text inputs, and date cells inside your notebooks, and use the input values as variables inside your code.
+Present the visualizations with Chart cells and highlight specific numbers within Metric cells.

 Create production-ready visualizations in just a few clicks and let report viewers collaborate on them.